Skip to content

 • new specialist resource provision for children with communication and autism needs in mainstream schools

-Children will be able to move up and down this 'ladder' of graduated provision as their needs change.
+Children may move up and down this 'ladder' of graduated provision as their needs change.

 Development of specialist resource provision (SRP)